dmx-systems/dmx-documentation/docs/devel.rst

   With a declarative migration you can only create new things.
 You can't modify existing things.
 All you do with a declarative migration you could achieve with an imperative migration as well, but as long as you just want create new things, it is more convenient to do it declaratively.

-* An **Imperative Migration** is a Java class that has access to the *DMX Core Service*.
+* An **Imperative Migration** is a Java class that has access to the *DMX Core Service* (`Java interface <https://apidocs.dmx.systems/index.html?systems/dmx/core/service/CoreService.html>`_).
 Thus, you can perform arbitrary database operations like creation, retrieval, update, deletion.
 Use an imperative migration when (a later version of) your plugin needs to modify existing type definitions and/or transform existing database content.

 The developer can equip a plugin with an arbitrary number of both, declarative migrations and imperative migrations.